romeolorenzo/AppBrewery/README.md

 Here we are today, March 2023, I finally dusted off my iOS developer account and started working on the course.
 This repo are the things I have been working on in the course.
 I am still busier than ever but determined to complete the course by chipping away a few hours a day until it's done.

-A lot of what is covered in this course will be review and a lot will be new.
+There will be some that is covered in the course will be review, since I have been coding for a number of years in Python and my initial Swift exporation from way back when, and **a lot** that will be new to me.
 I am going to fast forward for the parts that are already familiar to me and slow down where needed.
 Below are the sections of the course:

 - Coure Content
     - Section 1: Getting Started with iOS Development and Swift 5